 The University of Kansas Alzheimer's Disease Center (KU ADC) is a National Institute of Aging designated and funded Alzheimer's Disease Center.
-Researchers at centers with this elite designation are working to translate research advances into improved diagnoses and care for Alzheimer's disease (AD) patients while trying to find a way to cure and possibly prevent AD.
+Researchers at centers with this elite designation are working to translate research advances into improved diagnoses, care, and educational resources for Alzheimer's disease (AD) patients while trying to find a way to cure and possibly prevent AD.

 The mission of the KU Alzheimer's Disease Center is to promote healthy brain aging and strategies to prevent Alzheimer's disease.